In addition to a degree you'll generally need significant work experience to secure a graduate role in the hospitality and event management sector

 For most jobs in this sector, a related degree isn't necessary and employers recruit graduates of any discipline, as long as they have some relevant work experience.

 However, if you decide that hospitality is for you before applying to university, degrees in hospitality management often include a year in industry, which may give you the edge when it comes to applying for jobs.
-There are also a number of events management degrees, which may offer a similar advantage.
+Meanwhile, there are a number of event management degrees, which may offer a similar advantage.
 Postgraduate courses in these areas are also available.

 Some, but not all, large employers in this sector may require a 2:1 degree and possibly a specific number of UCAS points.

 This is a sector with clear progression routes and it is possible to work your way up to management from a lower qualification level.
-But having a degree means that you can apply directly for management positions on some of the larger hospitality graduate schemes.
+However, having a degree means you can apply directly for management positions and hospitality graduate schemes.

 For information on entry requirements and relevant qualifications, see job profiles.